Emil von Sauer

 Emil Georg Conrad von Sauer (8 October 1862 – 27 April 1942) was a German composer, pianist, score editor, and music (piano) teacher.
-He was a pupil of Franz Liszt and one of the most distinguished pianists of his generation.
+He was a student of Franz Liszt and one of the most distinguished pianists of his generation.
 Josef Hofmann called von Sauer "a truly great virtuoso."
 Martin Krause, another Liszt pupil, called von Sauer "the legitimate heir of Liszt; he has more of his charm and geniality than any other Liszt pupil."

 Life

-Sauer was born in Hamburg, Germany on 8 October 1862 as Emil Georg Conrad Sauer.
+Sauer was born in the Free and Hanseatic City of Hamburg on 8 October 1862 as Emil Georg Conrad Sauer.
 He studied with Nikolai Rubinstein at the Moscow Conservatory between 1879 and 1881.
 On an 1884 visit to Italy he met the Countess von Sayn-Wittgenstein, who recommended him to her former paramour, Franz Liszt.
 He went on to study with Liszt for two years, but did not for some time consider himself a Liszt pupil.
 In an 1895 interview, he even denied it: "It is not correct to regard me as a pupil of Liszt, though I stayed with him for a few months.
 He was then very old, and could not teach me much.
 My chief teacher has been, undoubtedly, Nicholas Rubinstein."
 In his later years, however, Sauer realized the influence of Liszt on himself and on music in general.

 From 1882, Sauer made frequent and successful tours as a virtuoso pianist; his performing career lasted until 1940.
 He premiered in London in 1894 and New York in 1899.
 In 1901 he was appointed head of the Meisterschule für Klavierspiel at the Vienna Academy.
 Sauer left this post in April 1907 but returned to it in 1915.
 Some of his pupils continued on to successful concert or other significant music careers;

 In 1917, Sauer was raised to the peerage by the Austrian-Hungarian Monarchy, which added the nobiliary particle "von" to his name.
 He was also awarded the Gold Medal of the Royal Philharmonic Society of London.

 Emil von Sauer was married twice.
 Angelica Morales (von Sauer), his second wife, carried on his legacy in teaching.
 Sauer had two sons with Morales—Julio and Franz.

 He died in Vienna, Austria on 27 April 1942, aged 79.